JvanKatwijk/drm-receiver/README.md

 The picture of the decoder gives quite some information about the received and decoded signal.

- * at the top left, the measured frequency offset, two numbers, one for the so-called coarse offset, i.e. the number of carriers off (here -281 Hz), the second number telling the fine offset, i.e. the offset in the carrier (here -21.3 Hz)
+ * at the top left, the measured frequency offset, two numbers, one for the so-called coarse offset, i.e. the number of carriers off (here -281 Hz), the second number telling the fine offset, i.e. the offset in the carrier (here -18 Hz)

- * the number 12:51 gives the time (UTC) derived from the transmission
+ * the number 10:59 gives the time (UTC) derived from the transmission

  * 24000 stereo is the indication of the rate of the audio output

  * it can be seen that there is one service being transmitted (the software is able to handle 2 audio transmissions), here Radio kuwait

- * the numbers 544 -2 give an indication of the time offset, here it states that after 544 "words" (each 320 samples), a correction was needed with at most two samples, i.e. the next word should start 2 samples early
+ * the numbers 1015 -2 give an indication of the time offset, here it states that after 1015 "words" (each 320 samples), a correction was needed with at most two samples, i.e. the next word should start 2 samples early

- * the number 0.986 tells that from the 1000 audio frames, 986 were correct
+ * the number 0.974 tells that from the last 1000 audio frames, 974
+cound be correctly trabnlated into sound

  * the labels time sync etc speak for themselves